 Communities have the ability to address a number of environmental challenges, including transportation and air quality, growth management, conservation of natural resources, and preservation of open space, through land use planning.
 Locating uses to avoid or reduce exposure to both natural and anthropogenic hazards can contribute to a safer community.
 Similarly, understanding where land uses such as residential areas are in relation to hazard risks is a key component to developing and implementing emergency planning and response strategies.
 According to the Land Use Element of the Seal Beach General Plan (last updated in 2003), there are 16 land use designations within the community, which are provided in Table 2.
 According to the Land Use Element, approximately 75% of the community's land area is designated as Military, which includes the Naval Weapons Station Seal Beach and the adjacent Seal Beach National Wildlife Refuge.
-Excluding these areas, Residential Low Density (approximately 5%), Residential High Density (approximately 2%), followed by Residential Low Density (approximately 2%).
+Excluding these areas, Residential Medium Density land takes up the largest portion of the community (approximately 7%), followed by Residential Low Density (approximately 5%), Residential High Density (approximately 2%), and Open Space - Golf (also approximately 2%).
 The various commercial, industrial, and public land uses occupy the remaining 9% of Seal Beach.